Small Business Owners

 Body language (reading and delivering)

-Charisma and the skill to influence others
+Charisma and skills to influence others

 Clarity in language and vision